keanoIDGAF/Witch-Blaze-Powder-Mod/README.md

 To download this mod click on the following folders: Build -> Libs -> witches-drop-blaze-powder-1.0.jar

 Or just click on the Releases on the right and download the mod from there.

+## Note
+You don't use this mod to make money.
+You give credit.
+If you publish the pack online or in a modpack, include a link back to the original Github page.